ashay36/Machine-Learning-Competitions-Notebooks/Kaggle - Global Wheat Detection/README.md

 **Submission 1** :

 For our first submission, we fine tuned pretrained *Efficient Detector* model for our problem.
 It gave us a score of 0.7331 on the public leaderboard.

-We are still in the process of documenting the notebook.
-We will upload it within a week.
+The file *wheat_detection_efficientdet.ipynb* includes training as well as inference.
+We have used Test Time Augmentation and Weighted Boxes Fusion for making more accurate predictions.

 **Submission 2** :